AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

     > **Note:** You can drag and drop multiple images at once.

 1. Build and run the app.
+Open __Windows Explorer__ and navigate to a folder where you have some images (You can navigate to the images provided for this app by going to _C:\Labs\CodeLabs-UWP\Workshop\Module3-ConnectedApps\Source\Begin\Microsoft.Labs.SightsToSee\Microsoft.Labs.SightsToSee\Assets\DemoImages_).
 Drag and drop an image or multiple images onto the gallery grid in a Sight detail view.

     ![Drag and Drop](Images/drag_and_drop.png "Drag and Drop")